Music

 Intent

-At Stocksbridge Junior School, we intend for all pupils to develop the musical skills of singing, playing tuned and untuned instruments, improvising and composing music and listening and responding to music.
+We intend for all pupils to develop the musical skills of singing, playing tuned and untuned instruments, improvising and composing music and listening and appraising music.
 They will develop an understanding of the history and cultural context of the music that they listen to and learn how music can be created and recorded.
 Through our music curriculum, we also help pupils to develop transferable skill such as team-work, leadership skills, problem-solving, decision-making, and presentations and performance skills.
-These skills are vital to children’s development as learners both inside and outside school.
+These skills are vital to children’s development as learners both inside and outside school as well as preparing them for their life beyond school.

 Implementation

-The music curriculum at Stocksbridge Junior School is based on 5 individual concepts:
+The music curriculum at Stocksbridge Junior School is based on five individual concepts:

 - Performing: Pupils will be able to play and perform in solo and ensemble contexts, using their voices and playing musical instruments.